AbazaSeif/btc-markets/README.md

 * /order-book/BTC - Get the exchange order book for Bitcoin trades
 * /order-book/LTC - Same as the above route but for Litecoin
 * /order-book/ETH - Same as the above route but for Ethereum

+**Misc**
+* /update-all - Update the ticker prices for all of the active cryptocurrencies

 # Required Libraries: